Artist

 People Also Ask

-Some of John Eliot Gardiner's most popular tracks include Purcell : Funeral Sentences for the death of Queen Mary II Z27 : I March, Purcell: Abdelazer, Z. 570: II.
+John Eliot Gardiner's most-played tracks include Purcell : Funeral Sentences for the death of Queen Mary II Z27 : I March, Purcell: Abdelazer, Z. 570: II.
 Rondeau, Handel : Coronation Anthem : I Zadok the Priest HWV258, Bach, JS : Cantata No.4 Christ lag in Todes Banden BWV4 : I Sinfonia, Purcell : Funeral Sentences for the death of Queen Mary II Z27 : II "Man that is born".
-Listen to these songs and discover more from their extensive catalog.
+Listen to these songs and explore more from their catalog on this page.

 John Eliot Gardiner (born 20 April 1943, Fontmell Magna, Dorset, England) is an English conductor, most famous for his interpretations of baroque music on period instruments.
-He formed the The Monteve...
+He formed the The Monteverdi Choir in 1964 and 4 years later The Monteverdi...
 Read the full biography on this page.

-You can find John Eliot Gardiner vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find John Eliot Gardiner vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Follow John Eliot Gardiner